 Be nice.
 Or else.

-COO at Studio Projectie Joined about 2 years ago
+COO at Studio Projectie Joined over 2 years ago

 Great read.
 I agree with almost every point you raised.